 Businesses that run Exchange 2003, 2007, and 2010 will need to upgrade their Exchange environments again over the coming years.
 But could this be the last upgrade they ever need to do?

-One of the benefits of Office 365 over on-premises software is Microsoft’s commitment to regularly update the platform with the all latest features and capabilities, including Exchange Online.
+One of the benefits of Office 365 over on-premises software is Microsoft’s commitment to regularly updating the platform with all the latest features and capabilities, including Exchange Online.
 If businesses migrate to Exchange Online, Microsoft will handle all future upgrades to the platform.
 As a result, this is the last upgrade IT teams need to perform for their corporate messaging.